Russian foreign trade tracker

 This dataset will be updated monthly.
 Data may change for earlier months due to revisions in the underlying data.

-- EU-27 imports of "Liquefied propane and butane" (SITC 342) and "Other gaseous hydrocarbons" (SITC 344) have not been updated since December 2024 for any country.
-Since the latest available value for the import from Russia in December 2024 was very low at EUR 0.19 billion, we assume zero for the months with missing data from January 2025.
+- EU-27 imports of "Liquefied propane and butane" (SITC 342) have not been reported since months February 2025.
+Since the latest available value for the import from Russia in December 2024 was very low at USD 0.01 billion, we assume zero for the months with missing data.
 These components are shown in Figure 7.1, and is part of the aggregate in Figure 7.